How to Ride a Fish Surfboard

 You’ve Seen Them

-If you spend a lot of time on the beach then you probably see them all the time, those surfboards that have the shape of a longboard but the length of a shortboard.
-They also have that funky split tail.
-So what’s the point behind all that?
-Well, the reason for the design could mean a lot of fun for you and I am about to explain why and how to ride a fish surfboard.
+If you spend a lot of time on the beach, then you probably see them all the time… Those surfboards that have the shape of a fish with that funky split tail.
+What’s the point behind it?
+Well, the reason for the design could mean a lot of fun for you.
+I’m about to explain why and how to ride a fish surfboard.

 The Shape